PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves inverse-Transpose cleanup around DEQUANTIZE-(RELU/RELU6)-QUANTIZE chains out of the lowerer into one Torch/ TensorFlow-free `quantized_activation` owner.
-One differential `ModelIRGraphIndex` supplies candidate and linear-consumer lookup, indexed edge updates, and batch removal of both Transposes without rebuilding consumers after a match.
+The latest implementation unit moves inverse-Transpose cleanup around both expanded HardSigmoid QDQ forms out of the lowerer into the Torch/TensorFlow- free `quantized_activation` owner.
+One differential `ModelIRGraphIndex` supplies candidate and linear-consumer lookup, indexed side-constant and DQ/Q edge updates, and batch removal of both Transposes without rebuilding consumers after a match.
 Graphs without Transposes build no index.
-Exact inverse-perm, public boundary, per-tensor quantization, shape/signature, dtype/quantization, and lineage behavior are preserved across multiple RELU and RELU6 matches.
+Required constants are preflighted before mutation, so a rejected clamp chain cannot leave an earlier constant partially remapped.
+Exact inverse-perm, public boundary, per-tensor quantization, shape/signature, dtype/quantization, and lineage behavior remain protected across RELU_0_TO_1 and MAXIMUM/MINIMUM forms.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.